jemmy512/book-notes/Linux/LinuxProgramming.md

         // pid == 0; wait the process whose process group ID equals calling process group ID
         // pid == -1; wait for any process
-        // pid < -1; wait the process whose process group ID equals absolute value of pid int waittid(idtype_t idtype, id_t id, siginfo_t *infop, int options);
+        // pid < -1; wait the process whose process group ID equals absolute value of pid
+        // If the calling process has no children, returns −1 and sets errno to ECHILD
+        // If the waitpid function was interrupted by a signal, returns −1 and sets errno to EINTR

+    int waittid(idtype_t idtype, id_t id, siginfo_t *infop, int options);
         // idtype: P_PID, P_PGID, P_ALL
         // options: WCONTINUED, WEXITED, WNOHANG, WNOWAIT, WSTOPED